 Whether writing bestselling fiction, creating challenging documentaries or sharing a piano with people on the autism spectrum, the expertise of our staff goes far beyond teaching.
 Their research produces significant funding success, leading to important publications and international conferences.

-You’ll work in our purpose-built music centre, which includes: band rooms; recording studios; lecture and practice rooms; a large recital hall; an extensive suite of computer music studios with workstation laboratories; and digital editing studios; other instruments, including traditional ones.
+You’ll work in our purpose-built music centre, which includes: band rooms; recording studios; lecture and practice rooms; a large recital hall; an extensive suite of computer music studios with workstation laboratories; digital editing studios; other instruments, including traditional ones.
 You can also get access to all of our other creative industries facilities.